UtrechtUniversity/yoda/docs/administration/setting-theme.md

     vu: Vrije University Amsterdam
     wur: Wageningen University & Research

-To add a new theme to be selected, users need to prepare a theme template following the instructions provided in the [Theme Packages](../design/overview/theme-packages.md) documentation.
+To install a new theme to be selected, users need to prepare the theme package following the instructions provided in the [Theme Packages](../design/overview/theme-packages.md) documentation.